Kiefner and Associates, Inc.

-Investigation of Interior Corrosion of Above-Ground Storage Tanks
+Investigation of Interior Corrosion of

 Barry Hindin, PhD, PE

-Senior Principal Engineer
+Senior Prinicipal Engineer

-A newly built carbon steel tank with a floating roof was hydro tested prior to being put in service to hold liquid petroleum products.
+A newly built carbon steel tank with a floating roof was hydro-tested, prior to being put in service to hold liquid petroleum products.
 An example of such a tank is shown in Figure 1.

 Figure 1.
 Example of an Above Ground Petroleum Product Storage Tank